pythonlearner1025/minerl_0.3.7/README.md

   Action: forward=0, jump=0, attack=1, camera=[0.
 0.]
 ```

 I rechecked special token -> minerl action mapping to confirm its correct + message formatting being sent to VLLM.

-Concluding that it is indeed out of distribution brittleness.
+I don't know the exact cause without ablating the working JarvisVLA-oak implementation exhaustively to replicate the behavior seen in MineRL 0.3.7.

+But given the OpenAI format message being sent to the VLLM server hosting JarvisVLA is exactly the same in both repositories, I can say the cause is some Minecraft environment mismatch.

 ## Conclusion

 This was my first venture into getting a "VLA" model to work, and it immediately ran into brittleness issues with small environment changes.
-While I can't be certain exactly what the cause is (would require ablations in working MineStudio env to replicate behavior of MineRL, frankly don't have time to do this), I got a taste of how subtle shifts in environment distribution can break models that are very strong on paper.
+Got a taste of subtle shifts in environment breaking models that are strong on paper.

 ## Modifications from MineRL